kevcjones/ngx-simple-modal/README.md

 #### Setting up modal defaults globally

-An optional second paramter takes a global object of type SimpleModalOptions (all fields required).. you can spread these with the defaultSimpleModalOptions if you like.
+An optional second parameter takes a global object of type SimpleModalOptions (all fields required).. you can spread these with the defaultSimpleModalOptions if you like.

 ```typescript